Milesq/nyxt/Readme.md

 # Nyxt - modern & simple PHP framework

-## Instalation
+## Installation

 You use this framework by [composer](https://getcomposer.org/)

 `composer require milesq/nyxt`

 ## Out of the box

 What is included in this package?

 -   Routing based on file system (custom 404, public directory)
 -   Twig template engine
 -   Form validation based on rakit/validation
-- Simple a'la ORM to help you managing your database (based on clancats/hydrahon)
+-   Simple a'la ORM to help you manage your database (based on clancats/hydrahon)

 ## Using